pyinfra-dev/pyinfra/docs/getting_started.rst

     pyinfra my-server.net deploy.py

 That's the basics of pyinfra!
-There's a lot of other features like facts, groups, data which are described in the :doc:`building a deploy guide <./building_a_deploy>`.
-Also see :doc:`the modules index <modules>` and `the example deploy on GitHub <http://github.com/Fizzadar/pyinfra/tree/develop/example>`_.
+There's a lot of other features like facts, groups, data which are described in the :doc:`building a deploy guide <./deploys>`.
+Also see :doc:`the operations index <operations>` and `the example deploy on GitHub <http://github.com/Fizzadar/pyinfra/tree/develop/example>`_.